 If you’re interested in financing and don’t mind missing out on some exclusive models and colors, you can go directly to the manufacturer.
 Apple will sell you an unlocked, SIM-free iPhone for the same price it sells its carrier models, and with their iPhone Upgrade Program, you can pay similar prices we’ve seen from the carriers while also gaining access to 12 month iPhone upgrades and AppleCare+ included in your price.
 It’s not a bad deal at all, and while it won’t make your device any cheaper compared to buying the device through a carrier, you at least get the benefit of having a quality extended warranty program.
-Android manufacturers also sell their devices on their own websites typically, and if you search for the unlocked models of their devices, you’ll find them listed alongside the carrier versions.
-For example, Samsung has their Galaxy S8 line on their website for purchase, with the option to finance the phone over 24 months.
-Meanwhile, HTC’s 2017 flagship, the U11, is only sold in Sprint carrier stores, but you can buy an unlocked model that supports Verizon, T-Mobile, and AT&T on their website.
+Android manufacturers also sell their devices on their websites typically, and if you search for the unlocked models of their devices, you’ll find them listed alongside the carrier versions.
+For example, Samsung has its Galaxy line on their website for purchase, with the option to finance the phone over 24 months.
+Meanwhile, HTC’s flagship U series is only sold in Sprint carrier stores, but you can buy an unlocked model that supports Verizon, T-Mobile, and AT&T on their website.
 That said, not all manufacturers offer financing plans, HTC included.

-The final method for purchasing your devices is through a seller-based marketplace like Ebay or Swappa.
-You can pick up factory- and user-refurbished devices on those sites, right alongside brand new phones, and Ebay listings will typically tell you whether or not the phone is unlocked.
+The final method for purchasing your devices is through a seller-based marketplace like eBay or Swappa.
+You can pick up factory- and user-refurbished devices on those sites, right alongside brand new phones, and eBay listings will typically tell you whether or not the phone is unlocked.
 If you’re unsure if a phone listed on either store is the unlocked model, typically researching the model number online will alert you whether the device is linked to a specific mobile network or if the device is truly unlocked.
-For example, Samsung’s Galaxy S8 has dozens of model numbers referring to specific countries and carriers, but the unlocked model sports a U1 at the end of its model number to differentiate that model from the AT&T or Verizon version.
+For example, Samsung’s Galaxy series has dozens of model numbers referring to specific countries and carriers, but the unlocked model sports a U1 at the end of its model number to differentiate that model from the AT&T or Verizon version.
 If you’re buying a specific carrier version of a device online, make sure to research the buyer first.
 If the price seems too good to be true, or the seller is a brand-new account, you could be buying a device that has been marked as stolen or missing, which means it could have difficulty registering on any network, regardless of its locked or unlocked status.

-Once My Phone is Unlocked, What Can I Do?
+Once My Phone Is Unlocked, What Can I Do?